WrestleMania 38: Undercard matches

-At Day 1, Jackass actor and stuntman Johnny Knoxville announced that he would be participating in the men's Royal Rumble match.
+On January 1, Jackass actor and stuntman Johnny Knoxville announced that he would be participating in the men's Royal Rumble match.
 Sami Zayn took issue of this, claiming that Knoxville was not qualified to compete, nor did he earn the opportunity.
 After Zayn lost his match on the following SmackDown, Knoxville ran down to the ring and threw Zayn over the top rope, and ring announcer Mike Rome then announced that Knoxville had officially qualified for the Royal Rumble match, much to Zayn's displeasure.
 The two faced off in the Royal Rumble match where Zayn eliminated Knoxville.
 After Zayn had invited himself to the red carpet premiere of Jackass Forever, for which he was kicked out, Knoxville then invited himself to Zayn's celebration for winning the Intercontinental Championship.
 Knoxville challenged Zayn for the title at WrestleMania 38, but Zayn declined.
 During Zayn's championship defense on the March 4 episode, Knoxville distracted Zayn, costing him the title.
 An enraged Zayn then challenged Knoxville to a match at WrestleMania 38, which Knoxville accepted.
+The match was subsequently scheduled for Night 2.
 After Knoxville shared Zayn's phone number, causing a multitude of people attempting to contact Zayn, Zayn changed the stipulation to an Anything Goes match, and Knoxville accepted.

 In late 2021, Drew McIntyre began feuding with Happy Corbin and Madcap Moss.
 At Day 1, McIntyre defeated Moss.
 Later that night, however, Corbin and Moss attacked McIntyre backstage.
 McIntyre was reported to have surgery on his neck, but he returned at the Royal Rumble where he eliminated Moss and Corbin.
 McIntyre then defeated Moss in a Falls Count Anywhere match at Elimination Chamber.
 On the following SmackDown, McIntyre was scheduled to face Corbin, but Corbin and Moss attacked McIntyre, leading to McIntyre facing Moss again, which McIntyre won.
-On March 3, a match between McIntyre and Corbin was scheduled for WrestleMania 38.
+On March 3, a match between McIntyre and Corbin was scheduled for Night 1 of WrestleMania 38.

 For weeks, Seth "Freakin" Rollins attempted to get a spot at WrestleMania.
 After failing to defeat Kevin Owens and AJ Styles to take their respective spots, Vince McMahon summoned Rollins into his office on the morning of March 28.
 McMahon stated that he would choose an opponent for Rollins to face at WrestleMania 38 and the opponent would be revealed at the event itself while Rollins was waiting in the ring on WrestleMania Saturday.